Battle of Glenmama: Sack of Dublin

 The victory was followed up with an attack on the city of Dublin.
-Brian's forces marched quickly to Dublin (again confirming a Saggart-Ardclough location for the battle) reaching the town on New Year's Eve 999.
+Brian's forces marched quickly to Dublin (again consistent with a Saggart-Ardclough location for the battle) reaching the town on New Year's Eve 999.
 They entered its defences without any great resistance and the Annals of Innisfallen say that, on New Year's Day (the Kalends of January) 1000, they burned both the settlement itself and the nearby sacred grove, Caill Tomair (Old Irish 'Thor's Grove'), which apparently stood on the north side of the Liffey.
 The plunder of the town, for the second time in ten years, is described in considerable detail in the Cogaidh.
 The 12th century Cogadh Gaedhil re Gallaibh gives two accounts of the occupation: that Brian remained in Dublin from Christmas Day until Epiphany (6 January), or from Christmas Day until St. Brigid's Day (1 February).
 The later Annals of Ulster gives a date of 30 December for the Battle of Glenmama, while Annals of Inisfallen dates Brian's capture of the city two days later, to 1 January 1000.
 According to the much more reliable Annals of the Four Masters and the Chronicon Scotorum, Dublin was only occupied for a week by Munster forces.
 In any case, in 1000 Brian plundered the city, burned the Norse fortress and expelled its ruler, King Sigtrygg Silkbeard.
 Ailbhe Mac Shamhráin wrote:

 Allowance must be made here for poetic license but, event itself, some picture can be obtained of the wealth of the trading centre that was Dublin.
 According to the account Brian, having plundered the dún (fortress), entered the margadh (market area) and here seized the greatest wealth.
 Meanwhile, on the approach of the Munster forces, King Sitriuc had fled northward hoping to obtain asylum among the Ulstermen.
 His ally, Máel-mórda of Uí Faeláin, was captured, in ignominious circumstances according to Cogad Gáedel re Gallaib.